-The Induction Center will be the first place of residence for men entering The Refuge.
+The Discovery Center will be the first place of residence for men entering The Refuge.
 The Center offers a safe environment free from drugs/alcohol and any other worldly distractions.
 There is no contact with friends or family members during this time.
-The Induction Center Director, Pastor Brian McKinley, lays out a comprehensive plan for positive growth utilizing curriculum as well as one-on-one counseling sessions and biblical study to offer men who are seeking change every opportunity to do so.
+The Discovery Center Director, Pastor Don Anderson, lays out a comprehensive plan for positive growth utilizing curriculum as well as one-on-one counseling sessions and biblical study to offer men who are seeking change every opportunity to do so.

-Should a man show development through the change process and have a desire to continue, the next opportunity is a four month process located in Vinton County.
+Should a man show development through the change process and have a desire to continue, the next opportunity is a four month process located in Lancaster, Ohio.

-The Second Phase of The Refuge process, referred to as “the Farm Phase” and “a place of intimacy”, consists of four months in Vinton County, Ohio.
-The actual birthplace of the Refuge, the farm is 108 acres of wooded land in rural southern Ohio.
-While no actual farming goes on there today, there are remnants of farming and barns and out buildings are scattered amongst the acreage.
+The Second Phase of The Refuge process, referred to as “the Farm Phase” and “a place of intimacy”, consists of four months in Lancaster, Ohio.
 Here, men begin developing an intimate relationship with God as well as with each other.
 With a strong emphasis on the study of God’s Word, daily praise and worship, brotherly discipling, curriculum and daily chores, men begin to trust and rely on God as well as one another.